 Most graduate qualifications can be taken by students with a bachelor's degree with a major in an unrelated area.
 They allow you to change subject focus, either within your first degree area or in a completely different area.
 This can enhance the value of your undergraduate degree or be a first step to a new career or further study.

-Some graduate qualifications, for example the Graduate Diploma in Early Childhood Teaching, are professional qualifications that prepare you for a specific career.
+Some graduate qualifications, for example the Graduate Diploma in Teaching and Learning (Early Childhood), are professional qualifications that prepare you for a specific career.

 Graduate studies typically involve taking advanced undergraduate courses (from 100 to 300-level).